rust-lang/rust/src/doc/trpl/README.md

 still cannot call `push`.
 This is because we already have a reference to an element of the vector, `y`.
 Mutating something while another reference exists is dangerous, because we may invalidate the reference.
-In this specific case, when we create the vector, we may have only allocated space for three elements.
+In this specific case, when we create the vector, we may have only allocated space for two elements.
-Adding a fourth would mean allocating a new chunk of memory for all those elements, copying the old values over, and updating the internal pointer to that memory.
+Adding a third would mean allocating a new chunk of memory for all those elements, copying the old values over, and updating the internal pointer to that memory.
 That all works just fine.
 The problem is that `y` wouldn’t get updated, and so we’d have a ‘dangling pointer’.
 That’s bad.
 Any use of `y` would be an error in